satijalab/azimuth/README.md

 ### Specifying options

 You can set options by passing a parameter to the `AzimuthApp` function.
+If you would like to run the Azimuth ATAC workflow with a sc/snATAC-seq query, specify: `"Azimuth.app.do_bridge": "TRUE"`.
 Options in the `Azimuth.app` namespace (e.g. `max_cells` as shown in the example below) can omit the “Azimuth.app.” prefix.
 Options in other namespaces (e.g. `Azimuth.de.digits` as shown in the example below) including non-Azimuth namespaces, must be specified using their full name.

 ``` r
 Azimuth::AzimuthApp(max_cells = 100000)